Ashley Alexiss Sparks Instagram Frenzy In Mesh Dress With Zero Underwear: ‘Holier Than Thou’

 Plenty of emoji responses came in, with fire and alien emoji appearing the most popular.

-Alexis now comes as a full-blown sensation.
-The star has 1.8 million dedicated Instagram followers, her own clothing line, plus a hashtag she has founded to back the concept that size just doesn’t matter.
+Alexiss has since become a full-blown sensation.
+The star has 1.8 million dedicated Instagram followers, her own clothing line, plus a hashtag she started to back the concept that size just doesn’t matter.
 Given the model’s immense popularity and the fact that she is quite the beauty, it looks like her image as a body-positive spokesperson is working.

 “The worst thing is to try and be funny and fail.
 I love a man who can make me laugh, but us girls can tell when you’re trying too hard.
 Just be yourself.
 Don’t tell lame jokes.
-We’re already on the date, remind us why we shouldn’t make our friends call us in an “emergency,”” she said.
+We’re already on the date, remind us why we shouldn’t make our friends call us in an ’emergency,'” she said.